sergei-mironov/litrepl/README.md

 This repository includes the Litrepl tool in Python and an interface Vim plugin.
 The Python part might be installed with `pip install .` run from the project folder.
-The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to a `~/.vim` config folder or using any Vim plugin manager, e.g. Vim-Plug.
+The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to the `~/.vim` config folder or using any Vim plugin manager, e.g. Vim-Plug.

 The repository also includes a set of Nix expressions that automate installation